zhousarah/azure-compute-docs/articles/container-instances/container-instances-overview.md

 If a container group restarts, the container group’s IP may change.
 We advise against using a hard coded IP address in your scenario.
 If you need a static public IP address, use Application Gateway: [Static IP address for container group - Azure Container Instances | Microsoft Learn](./container-instances-application-gateway.md)

 There are ports that are reserved for service functionality.
-We advise you not to use these ports since this will lead to unexpected behavior: [Does the ACI service reserve ports for service functionality?](./container-instances-faq.yml)
+We advise you not to use these ports because using them leads to unexpected behavior: [Does the ACI service reserve ports for service functionality?](./container-instances-faq.yml)

  If you’re having trouble deploying or running your container, first check the [Troubleshooting Guide](./container-instances-troubleshooting.md) for common mistakes and issues